Platform shoe

-Platform shoes are shoes, boots, or sandals with a thick sole, usually in the range of 5–10 cm.
+Platform shoes are shoes, boots, sandals, even slippers or flip-flops with a thick sole, usually in the range of 5–10 cm.
 Platform shoes may also be high heels, in which case the heel is raised significantly higher than the ball of the foot.
 Extreme heights, of both the sole and heel, can be found in fetish footwear such as ballet boots, where the sole may be up to 20 cm high and the heels up to 40 cm or more.
 The sole of a platform shoe can have a continuous uniform thickness, have a wedge, a separate block or a stiletto heel.
 Raising the ankle increases the risk of a sprained ankle.

 History

 Platform shoes are known in many cultures.
 The most famous predecessor of platform shoes are the Zoccoli in Venice of the 15th century, designed with the functional goal of avoiding wet feet when the pavements were flooded.
 Depending on the current shoe fashion, platform shoes are more or less popular.
 In the 1970s they were widespread in both genders in Europe.
 Today, they are preferred by women.